adamt94/kraken-demo/README.md

 # Notes

-I implemented the product using the product id for the url so navigating to /product/1 will get correct product
+ - I implemented the product using the product id for the url so navigating to /product/1 will get correct product

-I added a fake add product request to signal loading state and left the basket as an icon ideally would go to the basket page
+- I added a fake add product request to signal loading state and left the basket as an icon ideally would go to the basket page

+- I update the packages and added tailwind.
+I also used zustand for keeping the state basket information

 Most of the code lives in the `src` folder and looks something like this: